-- (1) To receive copies of all memorials presented by the annual conferences for General Conference legislation [Sections 93, ¶1, (13), 101, ¶1, (5)], and to classify such memorials and print them in book form for distribution at the General Conference. - (2) To meet two days prior to the opening of the General Conference in order to prepare and arrange the work at hand. - (3) To pass upon all said memorials presented, arranging them and otherwise preparing them for presentation to the General Conference. - (4) To present to the General Conference all proposed measures, resolutions, etc., affecting the Manual.
+- (1) To receive copies of all memorials presented by the annual conferences for General Conference legislation [Sections 93, ¶1, (14), 101, ¶1, (5)], and to classify such memorials and print them in book form for distribution at the General Conference. - (2) To meet two days prior to the opening of the General Conference in order to prepare and arrange the work at hand.